Slydreamz/Slydreamz/README.md

 - 👋 Hi, I’m Juanpedro Guillen
 - 👀 I’m interested in learning how to apply my code
 - 🌱 I’m currently learning Javascript/ Java/ SQL
-- 💞️ I’m looking to collaborate on ...
+- 💻 These are repositories from Revature that have been completed and commited by me.
-- 📫 How to reach me ...
+- 📫 How to reach me via Email at juanguillen98@aol.com

 <!---
 Slydreamz/Slydreamz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.